Roncesvalles, Toronto: Churches

 The Annunciation Of The Virgin Mary Greek Orthodox Cathedral is located at Sorauren Avenue and Galley Avenue.
 Until 1961, it was the North Parkdale United Church, when it was purchased for $160,000.
 It was elevated to Cathedral status in 1967.
 Its interior was damaged by fire in 2000 but was refurbished.

 St. Vincent de Paul Roman Catholic Church is one of several places of worship in Roncesvalles.

-Roncesvalles United Church, located at Wright Avenue, operates a mission and a daycare.
+Roncesvalles United Church, located at Wright Avenue, operates a church and a community hub with spaces available for rent.
 The church was renamed Emmanuel – Howard Park in 1972, following the merger of its congregation with that of Howard Park United Church.
 Cheri DiNovo was the pastor of the church until she was elected as the current Member of Provincial Parliament (MPP) for Parkdale–High Park in 2006.
 The former Howard Park Church is located at Sunnyside and Marmaduke and was converted into housing.
 As of 2016, Emmanuel – Howard Park was renamed Roncesvalles United Church.
-Services are also held by Roman Catholic Womenpriests at the church.
+Services are held on Sunday mornings and on special Christian Holy Days at the church.

 St. Casimir's Polish Roman Catholic Church at Garden Avenue, offers Polish masses on Sundays.
 Its origins begin in 1944 when the Oblate Mission decided to create the third Polish parish (and first in the west end) in Toronto.
 The lot on which the church stands today was purchased for $15,000 in 1948 and construction on the parish hall began the same year.
 The first mass was held in the church hall in 1949.
 The church was completed and officially began offering mass on May 23, 1954.
 The founder and driving force behind the creation of the parish and church was Father Michael Smith who later went on to found Copernicus Lodge.
 The parish and church were important in the beginning of the Polish community in Toronto's west end.
+The 'mother' parish of St. Casimir's is Saint Stanislaus Kostka Church located at 12 Denison Avenue.

-St. Vincent de Paul Roman Catholic Church, at Westminster Avenue, offers Latin masses on Sundays.
-It is the 'mother' parish of St. Casimir's and was built in the 1910s.
+St. Vincent de Paul Roman Catholic Church, at Westminster Avenue, offers Latin masses on Sundays, was built in the 1910s.

 Westminster Chapel at High Park is a merger of Westminster Chapel and High Park Baptist Church.
 Westminster Chapel at High Park is located on Hewitt Avenue.
 High Park Baptist Church was founded as the Hewitt Avenue Mission in 1908 and was originally an outpost of Walmer Road Baptist Church.
 At the time, Roncesvalles was largely unpopulated, with the Eaton family home on Indian Road being one of the only residences in the area.
 The original building has been expanded several times, culminating in the construction of a unique circular sanctuary in 1927.
 High Park Baptist holds Sunday services, small group Bible studies in the church and local homes, and hosts "Room To Roam" a drop-in for parents and children in the neighbourhood, a popular food and clothing bank, summer day camps for local children, and more.